scalien/keyspace/doc/Sphinx/source/configuration.rst

 In this example each node is receiving the replication traffic on port 10000.
 It's a good idea to use the same ports on the different nodes for simplicity.
 Of course, if you're testing Keyspace on ``localhost``, you will use different ports here.

-Very important: Keyspace also uses the 2 ports above the ones specified in ``paxos.endpoints``, +1 for the master lease and +2 for catchup.
+**Important:** Keyspace also uses the 2 ports above the ones specified in ``paxos.endpoints``, +1 for the master lease and +2 for catchup.
 So in the example above, Keyspace is listening on ports 10000-10002 on all three servers.
 Note that Keyspace uses TCP for all traffic.

 Optional lines
 ==============

 The optional lines only affect performance, allow you to change default port values and logging behaviour.
-In the examples above the default values are shown.
-We have listed the option in order of decreasing importance.
+In the examples below the default values are shown.
+We have listed the options in order of decreasing importance.

 ::